Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mappingtypes.md

 print(nums) # outputs: [1,2,3,5]
 ```

-To find the number of items in a list, use the `len` function:
+Find the number of items in a list with the `len` function:

 ```python
 nums = [1,2,3,4,5]